RamonOpazo/sero/src/frontend/public/docs/whats-sero.md

 Templates are reusable within a project, ensuring consistent and repeatable redaction across entire datasets.

 ### Redaction vs Obfuscation
 Redaction permanently removes sensitive information (e.g., black boxes over names).
 Obfuscation replaces sensitive values with neutral or pseudonymized alternatives (e.g., replacing “John Smith” with “Patient A”).
-Sero supports both, allowing you to choose depending on the context.
+SERO supports both, allowing you to choose depending on the context.

 ## Features at a Glance